 A higher floor area ratio allows developers to complete high-density construction projects faster, resulting in more sales and supply and lower project costs.
 A low ratio, on the other side, limits growth and construction.

 If the floor area ratio rises, the estate may become more valuable if the building is built in a way that allows for additional room or people.

-Understanding the Components in the Calculation
+Understanding the Calculation

 Since floor area ratio is a ratio, comprehending the term necessitates knowledge of the ratio's components.

 The first component of floor area ratio is a measure of the buildable land area for the complete site, unit, or lot, in square feet.
 Furthermore, the section of a development site where construction can reasonably and legally take place is known as the buildable land area.
 Many encroachment factors, such as public streets and other public rights-of-way, streams or wetlands, and regulatory restrictions, might limit the buildable land area.
 Particular, local zoning ordinances and land use regulations define which regulatory consequences and other encroachments define the buildable land area.